 The National Coalition for LGBTQ Health’s Mpox Resource Center provides up-to-date information, data, and general news from public health authorities on mpox in the United States, including prevention, transmission, testing, and treatment.
 The Resource Center also houses digital and printable assets for use by clinicians and community members to promote awareness of mpox.

-Find mpox vaccinations at your local health department with this locator from NACCHO.
+Find mpox vaccinations in your area with this locator from Bavarian Nordic.

 This webinar aims to highlight the work in protecting communities in the current mpox emergency and the evolving situation, including the specific needs of the different affected communities and how those can be addressed.